adoboscan21/Memory-Tools/README.md

 This project implements a basic REST API for storing and retrieving key-value pairs, where **values can be full JSON objects**.
-Data is kept in memory for fast access and is automatically persisted to a local binary file (`data.mtdb`) using configurable snapshots, ensuring no data loss upon application restarts.
+Data is kept in memory for fast access, supports individual item expiration (TTL), and is automatically persisted to a local binary file (`database.mtdb`) using configurable snapshots, ensuring no data loss upon application restarts.

 ---

 ## Features

-- **In-Memory Document Storage:** Data is stored in a `map[string][]byte` for rapid access, allowing values to be arbitrary JSON documents.
+- **In-Memory Document Storage:** Data is stored in a `map[string]struct { Value []byte; CreatedAt time.Time; TTL time.Duration }` for rapid access, allowing values to be arbitrary JSON documents.

+- **Time-To-Live (TTL):** Individual key-value pairs can be set with an expiration time.
+Expired items are automatically removed from memory, optimizing resource usage.

-- **Binary Data Persistence (.mtdb):** Data is automatically saved to `data.mtdb` in a highly efficient binary format.
-This file is loaded on startup, restoring the previous state.
+- **Binary Data Persistence (.mtdb):** Data is automatically saved to `database.mtdb` in a highly efficient binary format.
+This file is loaded on startup, restoring the previous state (non-expired items only).

 - **Configurable Snapshots:** The application can be configured to take periodic snapshots of the in-memory data at specified intervals (e.g., every 5 minutes).
+Only non-expired items are included in snapshots.

 - **Atomic Writes:** Snapshots are saved to a temporary file first, then atomically renamed, ensuring data integrity even if the system crashes during a save operation.